Chaudhry Aslam Khan: 2017 death investigation

 Investigators in Karachi who were probing the death of Aslam revealed that his own driver/bodyguard was involved in the murder.
 The investigation team stated that the driver/bodyguard informed the terrorists of Aslams motorcades movement.

 Biopic

-In 2019 it was announced that an action movie based on his life will be released, Chaudhry - The Martyr, directed by Azeem Sajjad.
-Chaudhry's role will be played by his cousin Chaudhry Tariq Islam, who hails from the same villages, is a DSP himself, and worked with Khan for over thirty years; the director acknowledged he had cast him because he's "well versed with [Khan's] body language, gestures, attitude and reflexes."
+In 2019 it was announced that an action movie based on his life would be released, Chaudhry - The Martyr, directed by Azeem Sajjad.
+The movie was finally released in 2022.

+Chaudhry's role was played by his cousin Chaudhry Tariq Islam, who hails from the same village, is a Deputy superintendent of police (DSP) himself, and worked with Khan for over thirty years; the director acknowledged he had cast him because he's "well versed with [Khan's] body language, gestures, attitude and reflexes."
+His character will be played by Sanjay Dutt in the Indian movie Dhurandhar.